ballerina-platform/lsp4intellij/README.md

 - [Useful Links](#useful-links)

 ## How to use

-Follow the steps below to use `Lsp4IntelliJ` in your custom language plugin.
+Follow the below steps to integrate `LSP4IntelliJ` into your custom language plugin.

-### 1. Add the `lsp4intellij` dependency in the build file of the project.
+### 1. Add the `lsp4intellij` dependency

-For instructions on adding **Lsp4IntelliJ** as a dependency when using the below build tools, go to **[jitpack/lsp4intellij](https://jitpack.io/#ballerina-platform/lsp4intellij)**.
+Include `lsp4intellij` in your project's build file.
+Instructions for popular build tools are available at [jitpack/lsp4intellij](https://jitpack.io/#ballerina-platform/lsp4intellij).

+Supported build tools:
-  - gradle
+- Gradle
-  - maven
+- Maven
-  - sbt
+- SBT

->**Info:** - The Maven publishing process is currently WIP.
-Thus, the possibility to add LSP4IntelliJ as a dependency will be available soon in the Maven central.
+> **Info:** Maven Central publishing is a work in progress.
+Support for Maven Central will be available soon.

-### 2. Add a plugin.xml file
+### 2. Add a `plugin.xml` file
+Define the required configurations in your `plugin.xml` file.

 <details>
 <summary>deprecated "components"-based setup</summary>
   1. Add `IntellijLanguageClient` as an application component.